prejrdev/unnecessarily-native-lru/readme.md

 //and there is also
 cache.clear();
-//which removes its references to all of the underlying JS objects
+//which invalidates the whole cache and removes its references to all of the underlying JS objects
-//(which if no other refences are held, the GC would eventually collect those objects),
+//(if no other refences are held, the GC could eventually collect those objects).
-//and invalidates the whole cache.

 ```